CaspervanAarle/PHT_Server/README.md

 * [PHT_Node](https://github.com/CaspervanAarle/PHT_Node)

 # PHT_Server
 This PHT_Server implements Federated Stochastic Gradient Descent as an aggregation method to apply Linear Regression.
 Aggregators and Classifiers can be altered easily.
+Due to the need for simulating numerous Personal Data Stores, importing big libraries is omitted.

 ## Usage
 Open a terminal: ```cd src``` ```python main.py```